cancerberoSgx/geometrizejs/geometrizejs-cli/README.md

 Any option can be changed, even the input files!

+#### Executing a program after it finishes

+You can use the --postScript property to execute an external program to further processing generated images or clean up.
+Particularly useful when using with `--series` to build animations, videos or post process the images with an external tool.

 #### Generating gif animations from Series images

 To generate animated gifs you will need ImageMagick.
 The ImageMagick command is: